Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Introduction

 \section{Introduction}

 Event-triggered control is commonly used in several applications with resource constraints.
 Efficiency of this control method is due to the state dependent and non-constant inter-event times, which are implicitly determined by a state-dependent event-triggering rule.
 However, this also means that the evolution of the inter-event times is difficult to predict, which makes higher level planning and scheduling difficult.
 Further, there is not enough work that analytically quantifies the improvement in resource usage by event-triggered controllers compared to time-triggered controllers.
 From both these points of view, it is very useful to analyze the inter-event times generated by event-triggered controllers.
+For example, understanding the evolution of inter-event times helps to schedule multiple processes over a shared communication channel or to plan transmissions under constraints.
+Similarly, understanding inter-event times generated by an event-triggering rule can help in the analytical quantification of the improvement of average inter-event times for an event-triggered controller over that of a time-triggered controller.
 With these motivations, in this paper, we carry out a systematic analysis of the asymptotic behavior of inter-event times for planar linear systems under a general class of scale-invariant event-triggering rules.